The preparation of teachers at both the undergraduate and graduate levels continues to be one of the major responsibilities at Buffalo State.

 Our goal is to provide you with excellent instruction that furthers your fund of knowledge and fosters your development as accomplished reflective educators.

-At the graduate level, the Elementary Education and Reading Department offers master's programs in:
+At the graduate level, the Elementary Education, Literacy and Educational Leadership Department offers master's programs in:

 If you have questions, or want more information about these programs, please contact us at email@example.com.